chaitanya-Uike/mint-js/README.md

 ```

 Note: When using signals as properties or children, you don't need to call the signal getter.
+but when using `store` properties you need to use functions to enable reactivity.

 ## Reactive Contexts